canSAS-org/canSAS2012/docs/source/structure.rst

 @I_axes
 ----------------

-Comma-separated list that describes the names of the data objects that correspond to the indices of the I object.
+String array that describes the names of the data objects that correspond to the indices of the I object.

 @Mask_indices